 -supernumerary period; in specialised areas for all nurses at the beginning of their employment with us.

 The role will give you the opportunity to up-skill and be ready for further challenges in your nursing career.

-  This post will be subject to an Enhanced DBS (with barred list for vulnerable adults and children) disclosure.
+This post will be subject to an Enhanced DBS (with barred list for vulnerable adult’s and children’s disclosure).

 You must have appropriate UK professional registration.

 This post is subject to the Rehabilitation of Offenders Act (Exceptions Order) 1975 and it will be necessary for a submission for Disclosure to be made to the Disclosure and Barring Service.

 Documents to download

 To print a document or save it to your computer, please click with your right mouse button on the document title and select "Save Target As...".
 You can then save the document in a suitable place on your computer ready to print it out.
 Clicking with the left mouse button will open the document in a new window (if your web browser can do so).